sergeych/mp_stools/README.md

-# MP (actually KMM) Sergeych's tools
+# KMP Sergeych's tools

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-> Important: Version 1.4.7 is built with kotlin 1.9 and is compatible with ALL KMP platforms including experimentlas wasmJS.
+> Important: Version 1.4.7 is built with kotlin 1.9 and is compatible with ALL KMP platforms including experimentlas
+> wasmJS.

-Kotlin Multiplatform important missing tools, like sprintf with wide variety of formats, portable base64
+Kotlin Multiplatform important missing tools, like sprintf with a wide variety of formats, portable base64

 # Why reinventing the wheel?

-When I had started to write our applications and libraries in MP mode, as our code work the same on 3 of the plaforms we develop for, I have found that many tools our team is used to do not exist on all platforms, or exist with different interfaces.
-So, I've started to write protable interfaces to it that works everywhere and _with the same interface_ on all three platforms.
+When I started to write our applications and libraries in KMP mode, my code worked the same on all of the plaforms we develop for.
+Many tools our team is used to do not exist on all platforms or exist with different interfaces.
+So, I've started to write portable interfaces to it that work everywhere and _with the same interface_ on all three platforms.

-Please help me if you like the idea ;)

 ## In short, this library provides:

 All platforms (macosX64, macosArm64, iosX64, iosArm64, iosSimulatorArm64,
 linuxX6, mingwX64, JVM, JS, wasmJS), in the same way:

 - `Stirng.sprintf` - something like C `sprinf` or JVM `String.format` but with more features and multiplatform

-- base64: `ByteArray.encodeToBase64()`, `ByteArray.encodeToBase64Compact()`, `String.decodeBase64()` and `ByteArray.decodeBase64Compact()`.
-Also URL-friendly forms: `ByteArray.encodeToBase64Url` and `String.decodeBase64Url`.
+- base64: `ByteArray.encodeToBase64()`, `ByteArray.encodeToBase64Compact()`, `String.decodeBase64()`
+  and `ByteArray.decodeBase64Compact()`.
+Also, URL-friendly forms: `ByteArray.encodeToBase64Url`
+  and `String.decodeBase64Url`.

 - Boyer-Moore based fast `ByteArray.indexOf`

 - ByteArray tools: `getInt`, `putInt` and fast `indexOf`
 - Tools to cache recalculable expressions: `CachedRefreshingValue`, `CachedExpression` and `CachedSyncExpression` for JVM (as a good multithreading is there)
 - Missing `ReenterantMutex` for coroutines
-- Smart, fast and effective _asynchronous logging_, coroutine-based, using flows ti subscribe to logs and coroutines and closures to not to waste time on preparing strings where logging level filters is out anyway.
+- Smart, fast and effective _asynchronous logging_, coroutine-based, using flows ti subscribe to logs and coroutines and closures not to waste time on preparing strings where logging level filters are out anyway.

 ## Installation